yingyan-zhao/JournalPublicationProject/README.md

 ## Overview

-Has it become harder for researchers without an established publication record to break into economics' leading journals?
-This project examines how authorship and entry into the journals commonly known as the "Top Five" have changed over time.[^1]
+How have pathways into economics’ leading journals changed over time?
+This project examines the evolution of authorship in the journals commonly known as the “Top Five,” with particular attention to researchers publishing in these journals for the first time.[^1] I document three broad shifts.
+(1) Authorship has become increasingly concentrated around scholars with strong prior Top Five publication records.
+(2) First-time authors are increasingly likely to publish with coauthors who already have Top Five experience.
+(3) Among authors who publish in the Top Five more than once, the observed time between successive publications has generally shortened, particularly for more recent cohorts.

 A Top Five publication is widely viewed as an important marker of research success in economics.
 Publication outcomes are likely to reflect genuine differences in research quality, ability, experience, persistence, and access to productive collaborators and feedback.
 Established scholars may produce stronger work because they have accumulated knowledge, learned how to identify promising questions, and developed more effective research processes.

 Prior success may also create advantages that extend beyond research ability alone.
 Reputation can increase a paper's visibility, facilitate coauthorship with experienced authors, and improve access to institutional resources.
 Editors and referees may also treat an author's publication record as a signal of quality when evaluating uncertain or highly specialized work.
 The publication data directly measure coauthorship patterns, not professional networks or editorial perceptions, and cannot distinguish these mechanisms from the effects of experience and skill.

-I therefore treat the analysis as descriptive rather than causal.
-The project asks whether publication in the Top Five has become more concentrated among experienced authors and whether first-time authors increasingly enter through collaboration with scholars who already have a Top Five publication.
+The analysis is descriptive.
+The data capture published papers, authorship histories, and coauthorship patterns.
+They do not measure the quality of individual papers, professional networks, institutional support, submissions, rejections, revision times, acceptance probabilities, or editorial decisions.
+The project therefore cannot determine why the observed patterns changed or whether they reflect barriers to entry.
+Its purpose is narrower: to document how the concentration of Top Five authorship, the prevalence of repeat publication, and the pathways followed by first-time authors have changed over time.

 [^1]: The conventional Top Five journals in economics are the *American Economic Review*, *Econometrica*, *Journal of Political Economy*, *Quarterly Journal of Economics*, and *Review of Economic Studies*.